tmrhombus/QG/README.md

-# QG
+# Quantitative Genetics

-Code for Scott and Tom to learn about stuff
+Code for Scott and Tom to learn about BLUPs!